The Real New Testament Church

 New Covenant

-• The New Covenant is an unconditional covenant of promise for the nation of Israel.
+• The New Covenant will be an unconditional covenant of promise for the nation of Israel.
 In the future, it will ensure the fulfillment of the stipulations and promises of the Abrahamic, Mosaic, and Davidic covenants.

 Jeremiah 31:31-33; Ezekiel 36:26,27;